Astral Projection Techniques

-Out-of-body dreams, in which you “float” up and look down upon yourself or upon another location, are a form of psychic dream.
-Some psychics claim they visit other actual locations, often ones that they’ve never seen.
+Out-of-body dreams, in which you “float” up and look down upon yourself or upon another place, are a form of a psychic dream.
+Some psychics claim they visit other locations, often ones that they’ve never seen.
 Traveling out of the body is sometimes called Astral Projection.

 Depending upon the person, the appearance of the ‘dream body’ ranges from a gossamer-like form to an exact replica of the physical body.
 Having the ability to project consciousness can open up many interesting opportunities to the dreamer.
 Some claim to be able to travel to remote locations.
 They claim to be able to walk the beaches of Hawaii, explore the ancient pyramids of Egypt or even have a free ticket to the moon.

 I have had many of these experiences myself but have found in most instances that it is hard to keep up consciousness for long periods of time.
 My own experience is one of projecting my awareness and not a dream body.
 Nonetheless, on occasions, I have looked down at my sleeping body from the ceiling and have sometimes awoken with clear memories of having visited a remote location.
 Many people report having these experiences during puberty.

 At first, being without a body is frightening if you have never heard about astral projection.
 It is natural to assume that you are dead and panic sets in.
 The result is usually a quick return to the body.
 A quick return is sometimes accompanied by sensations of a jolt to the physical body accompanied by a loud band and a flash of brilliant light.
 Once the first fears are overcome astral travel becomes natural and is not accompanied by any negative sensations.